kokkos/kokkos-tools/CONTRIBUTING.md

 ### Step 2: Make a version of your copy that has your proposed fix
 6. Create new branch with your changes for fix:

- git checkout -b myFix
+ `git checkout -b myFix`

 As mentioned in Step 0, note that:

 * The fix should be linked to a kokkos-tools github issue, i.e., the fix should solve a defined problem put forth and agreed upon on github.com/kokkos/kokkos-tools

-* The fix should only have one change.
+* The fix should only have one functional modification (i.e., multiple changes , or edits to a file, can be made, but those changes should all be towards fixing exactly on github Issue.

   -------

 ### Step 3: Make the changes and test them

-* Open up the vi editor, and make changes to <yourfilename>.
-Vi is suggested as it is readily available on nearly any platform, and Kokkos development happens across different platforms.
+* Open up a vi editor, and make changes to `<yourfilename>`.

-* Use clang-format8 on the file to comply with formatting that git will perform.
+    - Vi is suggested to use as it is readily available on nearly any platform, and Kokkos development happens across different platforms.

 ### Step 4: Test the code works

 * Compile and run the code with changes on platforms of importance, making sure no errors exist.

-* (Optional): use clang-format-8 on <yourfilename> to ensure code formatting of CMakeLists.txt before committing
+* (Optional): Use `clang-format-8` on the file to comply with formatting that git will perform. use `clang-format-8` on `<yourfilename>` to ensure code formatting of your code files before committing

 -----

-### Step 4: et ready for submitting your changes to your version with fix
+### Step 4: get ready for submitting your changes to your version with fix

 * Do a git diff to review all the changes you have made to <yourfilename>